-Case-Studies
+Case-studies

-Countries in the region which practice wastewater treatment and reuse include Spain, France, Cyprus, Malta, Tunisia, Israeli, Italy, Greece, Portugal, and Egypt.
+Countries in the region which practice wastewater treatment and reuse include Spain, France, Cyprus, Malta, Tunisia, Israel, Italy, Greece, Portugal, and Egypt.
 However, only Israel, Cyprus and Tunisia, and to a certain extent, Jordan, already practice wastewater treatment and reuse as an integral component of their water management and environmental protection strategies.

-In Tunisia, treated effluents (250 m3/day) are used to irrigate about 4500 ha of orchards (citrus, grapes, olives, peaches, pears, apples, and pomegranate), fodder, cotton, cereals, golf courses and lawns (Abu-Zeid, 1998).
+In Tunisia, treated effluent with a total flow of 250 m3/d is used to irrigate about 4500 ha of orchards (citrus, grapes, olives, peaches, pears, apples, pomegranate), fodder, cotton, cereals, golf courses and lawns (Abu-Zeid, 1998).
 The agricultural sector is the main user of treated wastewater.
-Mobilisation of treated wastewater, and transfer or discharge are an integral part of the national hydraulic equipment program and are the responsibility of the State, like all related projects.
+Mobilization of treated wastewater, and transfer or discharge are an integral part of the national hydraulic equipment program and are the responsibility of the State, like all related projects.
 The advantage of this water resource is that it is always available and can meet pressing needs for irrigation water.
 Indeed use of wastewater saved citrus fruit when the resources dried up (over-exploited groundwater) in the regions of Soukra (600 inhabitants) and Oued Souhil (360 inhabitants) since 1960 and contributed among other things to the improvement of strategic crop production (fodder and cereals) in new areas.

-Technical and economic criteria enabled the irrigation of more than 6600 ha mobilising 30% of discharged effluent.
-The average effective utilisation rate of treated wastewater is 20%.
-The volume consumed differs greatly from one area to another, according to climatic conditions (11 to 21 Million m3 per year).
+Technical and economic criteria enabled the irrigation of more than 6600 ha mobilizing 30% of discharged effluent.
+The average effective utilization rate of treated wastewater is 20%.
+The volume consumed differs greatly from one area to another, according to climatic conditions (11 to 21 Million m3 per year.)
 At present, treated wastewater is an available source of water for farmers, but on the one hand, it is not suitable for crops that are economically profitable, and on the other hand it poses some health risks.
-The best levels of utilisation are found in arboriculture areas, in areas with a tradition of irrigation and in semi-arid areas.
+The best levels of utilization are found in arboricultural areas, in areas with a tradition of irrigation and in semi arid areas.

-With a projected volume of 215 million m3 by the year 2006, the reuse potential of this water will be about 20,000 hectares that is 5% of the areas that can be irrigated, if we assume intensive inter-seasonal storage and a massive introduction of water saving systems that would increase the mobilisation rate to 45%.
+With a projected volume of 215 million m3 by the year 2006, the utilization potential of this water will be about 20,000 hectares, that is 5% of the areas that can be irrigated, if we assume intensive interseasonal storage and a massive introduction of water saving systems that would increase the mobilization rate to 45%.
 It is expected that additional treatment of treated wastewater will improve the rate of use in irrigated areas (ONAS 2001).